 And then I would immediately then, by inserting these hundredth powers of eigenvalues, I'd have the answer.

+So if u100 is A to the hundredth times u0, and u0 is S c -- then you see this formula is just this formula, which is the way I would actually get hold of this, of this u100, which is -- let me put it here. u100.
 The way I would actually get hold of that, see what, what the solution is after a hundred steps, would be -- expand the initial vector into eigenvectors and let each eigenvector go its own way, multiplying by a hundred at -- by lambda at every step, and therefore by lambda to the hundredth power after a hundred steps.

 I'll use the Fibonacci sequence as an example.

 If we start with one and one as F0 -- oh, I think I start with zero, maybe.